 Is the 2019 Aston Martin Vantage worth consideration?

 For those who have the money, it is worth consideration.
 For those who understand how the Aston Martin brand works, this car is worth buying.
 The Aston Martin Vantage does not march to anyone’s beat.
 It beats its own drum and does so so loudly, it sounds glorious.
 Does it need to do so?
 No. But it can.
 And that’s its charm.

 The point with the Aston Martin Vantage is that it is an emotional product.
 It does not try to attract its buyers with numbers and engineering feats.
 However, it has been pain-stakingly engineered and has numbers to back-up the results.
 This only proves that when the time comes, the Aston Martin Vantage can show its owners what it is capable of.
 At other times, it won’t even care.
 However, it will always be ready to let its owner have some fun.

 In the end, for those who can, they should get one.
 There are few cars that have a sense of purpose to them.
 Fewer still do it better than an Aston Martin.
+A little note that makes this car special – it is the first Aston Martin car to sport an electronic differential (on the rear axle).
 The Vantage is in a whole different league in that respect.
 Also, there is a seven-speed manual version coming too, you know, for those who like three pedals instead of two…

 2019 Aston Martin Vantage – Synopsis